walkingwithafoodie/walkingwithafoodie.github.io/inspiration.md

 ##Path to learning starts by inspiration

 I need inspiration at times that doesn't just come from a single ingredient, a trip to Whole Foods, or the Farmers Market, so I often follow top notch chefs, gather inspiration from Food and Wine, Food Network tv shows, or as of late, Modernist Cuisine.
 These lists are where my inspiration and enjoyment started, by no means are the only things I have learned from.
-Use these as a guide, and don't become a [recipe burglar](http://www.foodandwine.com/articles/new-era-of-the-recipe-burglar) but these should get you started.
+Use these as a guide, and try not to become a [recipe burglar](http://www.foodandwine.com/articles/new-era-of-the-recipe-burglar), these suggestions should get you started.

 ### Websites